How to troubleshoot printer issues

-In addition to testing the printer using the printer self-test Microsoft Windows users can also perform a software self-test to determine if their computer is able to see the printer and it's able to print.
+In addition to testing the printer using the printer self-test Microsoft Windows users can also perform a software self-test to determine if their computer can see the printer and it's able to print.
 Follow the steps below to perform this test.

 - Right-click on the Printer you want to test and select the Properties or Printer Properties option.
 If you do not see your printer listed your printer is not installed.

 - In the printer's Properties window, click the Print Test Page button.

-- If the printer is able to print a test page, you're printer is installed and setup properly.
-However, if you're unable to print in other programs it's possible that the program you're attempting to print from has issues.
+- If the printer can print a test page, your printer is installed and setup properly.
+However, if you are unable to print in other programs the program you are attempting to print from has issues.

 Older versions of Windows with older printers

 Get to the root directory - Type: cd\

 Reroute dir to printer - Type: dir > lpt1

 The above should take the directory listing and print to the printer.
 If this does not print, refer to your operating system troubleshooting section.
 Extra Note: This will not paper feed, therefore press your FF or PP, or manually eject the paper.

 If your printer does not have any flashing lights and is connected properly it's possible you may be encountering a driver related issue.
 We suggest visiting our printer driver listing, which links to all major printer manufacturer driver pages and downloading the latest printer drivers for your printer.

 Parallel (LPT) printers

 If the printer you're connecting to the computer is an LPT (parallel port) printer we also suggest verifying the below suggestions if your printer is not working.

 Parallel port in CMOS

 - Enter the computer's BIOS setup.

 - Once in CMOS verify that your parallel port is enabled or installed.

 - Next, verify the printer or parallel port mode.
-This option will often have different modes.
 If your parallel port is set to ECP mode, we suggest trying a different mode.

 Other parallel device

 If you have a parallel printer with other parallel devices such as a parallel scanner or zip drive, temporarily disconnect these devices to verify they are not causing your issue.